-MIAMI – Today in Aviation, the twin-piston-engined Martin 2-0-2 type aircraft took to the skies for the first time in 1946.
-The plane was produced for just one year and only 47 were ever built but the airliner went on to fly for 28 years.
+DALLAS — Today in Aviation, the twin-piston-engined Martin 2-0-2 type aircraft took to the skies for the first time in 1946.
+The plane was produced for just one year, and only 47 were ever built, but the airliner went on to fly for 28 years.

-Glenn L. Martin had established the Martin company in 1912.
-It would later merge with the Wright Brothers Wright Company.
-Martin believed that the Model 2-0-2, also known as the ‘Martin Executive’ would replace the venerable Douglas DC-3.
+Glenn L. Martin established the Martin Company in 1912.
+It would later merge with the Wright Brothers’ Wright Company.
+Martin believed that Model 2-0-2, also known as the ‘Martin Executive’ would replace the venerable Douglas DC-3.

 2-0-2 Vs. DC-3

-However, unlike the DC-3, the 2-0-2 had an unpressurised cabin.
+As with the DC-3, the 2-0-2 had an unpressurized cabin.
 This made the type less appealing than its rival.
 It did provide airlines with a range of 635 miles and a larger cabin capable of carrying 40 passengers.

 The Martin Executive was powered by a pair of Pratt and Whitney Double Wasp radial engines which had high reliability and thus lower maintenance costs.
 The 2-0-2 also had a max cruising speed of 311mph compared to the DC-3s 230mph.